Asbestos in Cars & Vehicles in Australia

 Importing a Classic Vehicle containing Asbestos in Australia:

-Individual importers may be fined more than $3000 per offence, but the biggest expense will be getting car parts tested and replaced.
+For cases of asbestos in cars Australia wide, individual importers may be fined more than $3000 per offence, but the biggest expense will be getting car parts tested and replaced.

 Importers must pay for testing of the suspected car parts and if there are traces of asbestos, they must replace the particular parts before it can clear Customs – a process which could cost them an additional $20,000 depending on the vehicle.